 c) and last step is then to restart the Kamailio service from WebRTC Gateway

 sudo service kamailio restart

-Note: OmniPCX Enterprise and OXO Connect & OXO Connect Evolution troubleshooting information can be found in the TC linked to WebRTC Gateway Installation guide.
+Note: OmniPCX Enterprise and OXO Connect & OXO Connect Evolution troubleshooting information can be found in their respective TC (OmniPCX Enterprise TC2462, OXO Connect TC2479).

 3. How to report an issue